Sunday, May 31, 2009

 Note: I had a link here which went to the CA Assembly and purported to allow one to comment directly on bills to the Author.
 Apparently, however, it only works IF the bill author is a current Assembly Member and there are no other authors supporting the Bill.
 Why?
 Dunno.
 I'm disappointed in our State programmers.

-If you still want to try to comment online, go to this link.
-If it works for you, it's an easy way to comment directly to the author of Assembly-sponsored California State Bill.
+an easy way to comment directly to the author of Assembly-sponsored California State Bill.
 All you do is enter the parameters you know: Bill Number or author.
 Then click Search, and at the bottom of the next page click COMMENT.

 CA ASM Appropriations Committee Fails Californians